marianoborgini1/marianoborgini1/README.md

 <h3 align="center">Studying technical degree in software development </h3>

 <h2>📖 | About me</h2>
 🌐 I have experience in web development with personal projects, and I am currently studying to gain knowledge in technologies for software development.
 I started by studying the web world on my own, took courses, and dedicated hours of study to create projects and demonstrate everything I learned.
-When I finally overcame imposter syndrome in Frontend, I was able to gradually shift my focus to Backend, a world that was completely unknown to me.
+I was able to gradually shift my focus to Backend, a world that was completely unknown to me.
 By dedicating many more hours to study and practice, I managed to take on basic projects, slowly transforming what I learned into a project that allows me to apply both Frontend and Backend skills. <br>

 On this GitHub, you will find projects that have many hours of effort and dedication invested in them, showcasing that I am a qualified web developer for a company.